Bash Scripting Note

 - The code inside the parenthesis

-will run in a subshell, aka a separate bash process.
+$(<code>)will run in a subshell, aka a separate bash process.

 // Create a command variable to run a single psql command and exitPSQL="psql -X --username=freecodecamp --dbname=students --no-align --tuples-only -c"// Then use the format: `$($PSQL "<query_here>")`, and make sure the variable inside "" is single quoted if the type is varcharMAJOR_ID=$($PSQL "SELECT major_id FROM majors WHERE major='$MAJOR'")